 - A. Physical touch between staff and youth is a component of the job under appropriate circumstances.
-It is the responsibility of the staff member to ensure any physical touch is safe and appropriate. - B. Physical touch is allowed in accordance with Use of Force (DCFS/JJS 300.02) policy and standard operating procedures (SOPs) and Searches of Youth and Property (State Facilities) (DCFS/JJS 300.14) policy and SOPs. - C. Staff should never intentionally touch a youth on an area of their body normally covered by a bathing suit unless it is necessary due to a clear medical need (Refer to DCFS/JJS 300.09 Prison Rape Elimination Act). - D. The following physical touch is prohibited, including, but not limited to:
+It is the responsibility of the staff member to ensure any physical touch is safe and appropriate. - B. Physical touch is allowed in accordance with use of force policies (DCFS/JJS 300.02 and DCFS/JJS 600.03), facility and youth parole use of force standard operating procedures (SOPs), and Searches of Youth and Property State Facilities (DCFS/JJS 300.14) policy and facility SOPs. - C. Staff should never intentionally touch a youth on an area of their body normally covered by a bathing suit unless it is necessary due to a clear medical need (Prison Rape Elimination Act, DCFS/JJS 300.09). - D. The following physical touch is prohibited, including, but not limited to: